erhan-namli/erhan-namli/README.md

 - 🔭 I’m currently working on Machine Learning and some Web Scrapping projects to doing machine learning model for them, and creating GUI for making life easier :D
+- 🤙  And I'm making Arduino bots for fun
 - 🌱 I’m currently learning Data Science - Machine Learning - Javascript
 - 💬 Ask me about anything
 - 📫 How to reach me: [e-mail](erhan_namli@outlook.com)
 - 😄 Pronouns: Self-learner, Computer lover